 The Influence of Loan Officers on Loan Contract Design and Performance

-Keywords: loan officers, banking, comparables pricing, syndicated loans
+Keywords: Loan officers, banking, covenants, interest spreads, syndicated loans

 JEL Classification: G30, G21, D23, J24